 5. Never flush harmful materials into the septic tank.
-Grease, cooking fats and oils, newspaper, paper towels, rags, coffee grounds, pads and tampons, and cigarettes cannot easily decompose in your tank.
+Grease, cooking fats and oils, newspaper, "flushable wipes," paper towels, napkins, facial tissue, rags, coffee grounds, pads and tampons, condoms, and cigarettes cannot easily decompose in your tank.
 Chemicals like solvents, oils, paint, and pesticides are harmful to the system's proper operation and may pollute the groundwater.
 Septic tank additives don't improve the tank's performance, and they don't reduce the need for pumping.
-Learn how to properly dispose of hazardous household waste at hazwastehelp.org.
+Learn how to dispose of hazardous household waste properly at hazwastehelp.org.

 6. Keep all runoff away from your system.
 Water from surfaces like roofs, driveways, and patios should be diverted away from your septic tank and drainfield area.
 Soil over your system should be slightly mounded to help surface water runoff.